-- 1. Station location: The area in which all the transmitters, receivers, and antennas are located.
-All transmitters and receivers must be within a single 500-meter diameter circle.
-Antennas must be physically connected by RF transmission lines to the transmitters and receivers. - 2.
-QSO finding assistance: The use of any technology or other source that provides callsign or multiplier identification of a signal to the operator.
-This includes, but is not limited to, use of a CW decoder, DX cluster, DX spotting websites (e.g., DX Summit), local or remote callsign and frequency decoding technology (e.g., CW Skimmer or Reverse Beacon Network), or operating arrangements involving other individuals.
+- A. Station location: The area in which all the transmitters, receivers, amplifiers and antennas are located.
+All transmitters, receivers and amplifiers must be within a single 500-meter diameter circle.
+Antennas must be physically connected by RF transmission lines to the transmitters, receivers and amplifiers. - B. QSO finding assistance: The use of any technology or other source that provides call sign or multiplier identification of a signal to the operator.
+This includes, but is not limited to, use of a CW decoder, DX cluster, DX spotting web sites (e.g., DX Summit), local or remote call sign and frequency decoding technology (e.g., CW Skimmer or Reverse Beacon Network), or operating arrangements involving other individuals.

-X. GENERAL RULES FOR ALL ENTRANTS
+X. GENERAL RULES FOR ALL ENTRANTS:

 - A. Entrants must operate within the limits of their chosen category when performing any activity that could affect their submitted score. - B. A different callsign must be used for each entry.
 Only the entrant's callsign may be used to aid the entrant's score. - C. Do not exceed the total output power limitation of the chosen category on any band.
 Total output power on any band at any time is measured at the final output of the active amplifier(s). - D. Self-spotting or asking to be spotted is not permitted. - E. All operation must take place from one station location.
 Remote operation is permitted if the physical location of all transmitters, receivers, and antennas are at one station location.
 A remotely operated station must obey all station license, operator license, and category limitations.
-The callsign used must be one issued or permitted by the Regulatory Authority of the station location. - F. Remote receivers outside the station location are not permitted. - G. Only one signal on a band is allowed at any time.
-When two or more transmitters are present on the same band, a hardware device MUST be used to prevent more than one signal at any one time.
-Alternating CQs on two or more frequencies on a band is not permitted. - H. All requests for contacts, responses to calls, and copying of callsigns and contest exchanges must be accomplished during the contest period using the mode and frequencies of the contest - I. Correction of logged callsigns and exchanges after the contest by using any database, recordings, email, or other methods of confirming QSOs is not allowed. - J. Callsigns logged must be the same as those exchanged over the air by the entrants during the QSO. - K. For ITU Region 1 stations: transmitting on the 40-meter band, above 7200 kHz during the SSB (phone) contest weekend is not permitted. - L. For ITU Region 1 stations: transmitting below 1810 kHz during the contest weekends is not permitted.
+The call sign used must be one issued or permitted by the Regulatory Authority of the station location. - F. Remote receivers outside the station location are not permitted. - G. Only one signal on a band is allowed at any time.
+When two or more transmitters are present on the same band, a hardware device MUST be used to prevent more than one signal at any one time. - H. Alternating CQs on two or more frequencies on a band is not permitted. - I. All requests for contacts, responses to calls, and copying of call signs and contest exchanges must be accomplished during the contest period using the mode and frequencies of the contest. - J. Correction of logged call signs and exchanges after the contest by using any database, recordings, email or other methods of confirming QSOs is not allowed. - K. Call signs logged must be the same as those exchanged over the air by the entrants during the QSO.

+- L. For ITU Region 1 stations: transmitting on the 40m band, above 7200 KHz during the SSB (phone) contest weekend is not permitted. - M. For ITU Region 1 stations: transmitting below 1810 KHz during the contest weekends is not permitted.

 XI.
-LOG INSTRUCTIONS
+LOG INSTRUCTIONS:

-Electronic submission of logs is required for all entrants who use a computer to log the contest or prepare contest logs.
+Electronic submission of logs is required for all entrants.